Admit it: you probably had no idea what an English Goldendoodle is!

 • 25% English Golden, 25% Poodle to 50% Australian Labradoodle

 The Australian F1B Goldendoodles are also called the Double Doodle.
-The Double Doodle is considered to be an F1B that has been crossed back to an Australian Labradoodle.
 They’re dogs blessed with silky soft, completely non-shedding coats.

 The F2B Goldendoodle is a result of crossing a F1 Goldendoodle and F1B Goldendoodle or F1B Goldendoodle.
-Also, if you cross an F2 Goldendoodle back to a Poodle, you’ll get an F2B Goldendoodle.
+Also, if you cross an F2 Goldendoodle back to a Poodle, you’ll get a F2B Goldendoodle.

 The F1B backcross usually happens when the Goldendoodle breeders cross an F1 Goldendoodle with a Poodle or an Australian Labradoodle.